 - 8 You may have noticed the Material menu in the Graphical Representations window (which by default is drawn with Opaque material).
 Choose the protein representation you made before, and experiment with the different materials in the Material menu. - 9 Besides the pre-defined materials in the Material menu, VMD also allows users to create their own materials.
-To make a new material, in the VMD Main window choose Graphics → Materials....
-In the Materials window that appears, you'll see a list of the materials you just tried out, and their adjustable settings.
-Click the Create New button.
-A new material, Material 12 will be created.
-Give it the following settings: - 10 Go back to the Graphical Representations window.
-In the Material menu, you can see that Material 12 is now on the list.
-Try using Material 12 for a representation and see what it looks like.
+To make a new material, in the VMD Main window choose Graphics \rightarrow Materials....
+In the Materials window that appears, you'll see a list of the materials you just tried out, and their

-- (a) Low resolution: Sphere Resolution set to $\boldsymbol{8}$ - (b) High resolution: Sphere Resolution set to $28\,$
+(a) Low resolution: Sphere Resolution set to $8\,$

+(b) High resolution: Sphere Resolution set to $28\,$